 Once we had our fill of scenic views, we headed down the mountain to fill our bellies at the legendary Fergburger.
 Established in 2001, this hole-in-the-wall burger shop in the heart of Queenstown has grown to world-wide fame.
 We arrived after 10pm (open 21hrs/day) to find a line out to the road!
 When we reached the counter, I noticed a guestbook open to a single page with signatures from eight different countries.

 The menu features burgers ranging from a standard hamburger, to more exotic offerings like lamb, venison, cod, or pork belly burgers.
-I went for the standard Fergburger w/ Cheese and some onion rings, and Brooke picked the Tropical Swine.
+I went for the standard Fergburger w/ Cheese and some onion rings, and my wife picked the Tropical Swine.
 The burgers were huge, juicy, and delicious!
 It may be a bit “touristy,” but definitely visit Fergburger during your time in Queenstown!

 We enjoyed our first night in Queenstown.
 Despite being a bit tired from a day of traveling, I’m so glad that we hiked up Queenstown Hill!
 The views are 100% worth the effort, and you can reward yourself with a delicious Fergburger afterwards.
 Cheers!